 The Livanos family opened this urban-country-chic restaurant back in 2010.
 They offer American dishes with global influences, allowing customers to dine in a comfortable yet elegant atmosphere with outstanding cuisine.

 What We’re Having: The Armonk eatery dishes up a special lunch and dinner menu this Hudson Valley Restaurant Week.
 We of course have to start with nonna’s meatballs with ricotta cheese, tomato sauce, and fresh basil.
-The short rib panini is calling our name on the lunch menu, and the pan-seared Atlantic salmon on the dinner menu.
-To wrap things up, the pumpkin cheesecake hits the spot.
+The grilled chicken sandwich with fresh mozzarella, bruschetta, and a balsamic glaze is calling our name on the lunch menu, and the pan-seared Atlantic salmon on the dinner menu.
+To wrap things up, the butterscotch brownie is sure to hit the spot.

 View this post on Instagram